-- Slowly work your way up to the lower calf using this technique for further relaxaon. - Straighten their leg verc ally, and use your forearm to apply pressure downward into the foot. - Massage towards the knee, applying light pressure at first and slowly adding more. - Hold the foot up, and use one hand to rotate the foot around the ankle in clockwise and an-clockwise direcon.
+- Slowly work your way up to the lower calf using this technique for further relaxation. - Straighten their leg vertically, and use your forearm to apply pressure downward into the foot. - Massage towards the knee, applying light pressure at first and slowly adding more. - Hold the foot up, and use one hand to rotate the foot around the ankle in clockwise and anti-clockwise direction.